prasi09/AI_Reports/README.md

 # AI_Reports
-This repository consists of the AI lab-reports
+This repository consists of the AI lab-reports of CRN: 020327(Prasiddha Shiwakoti)